 When to see a doctor

-See your doctor if you experience a persistent change in your bowel habits or if you have signs and symptoms such as:
+See your health care provider if you experience a persistent change in your bowel habits or if you have signs and symptoms such as:

 - Abdominal pain